Nissan e-NV200 Combi MPV review

 Reliability & safety

 Electric vehicles tend to be very reliable, as they have few moving parts compared to petrol or diesel-engined cars.
-The one area of concern is battery performance potentially degrading over time – however renting the batteries from Nissan on a monthly basis protects you against this.
-There have also been few concerns reported with older e-NV200 and Leaf battery packs, many of which have now been used extensively, so initial fears have largely subsided.
+The one area of concern is battery performance potentially degrading over time – however there have been few concerns reported with older e-NV200 and Leaf battery packs, many of which have now been used extensively, so initial fears have largely subsided.